Skip to content

 Accumulate Time Offset / accumTimeOffset Boolean Off When checked, each instance have the time offset applied as many times as its instance index + 1

-Accumulate Time Offset Mode / timeOffsetMode Choice Stacking Index Whether to use the Instance Index or the Stacking Index to accumulate the time offset
+Accumulate Time Offset Mode / timeOffsetMode Choice Stacking Index Whether to use the Instance Index or the Stacking Index to accumulate the time offset.
+Stacking Index is always a distribution between 0 and Number of instances - 1, whereas the Instance Index can be randomized with Index Mode.

 - Instance Index